mmkamron/goscan/README.md

-# goscan
+# Goscan

-Simple port scanner written in go
+### This program accepts an ip address or domain name as an input and scans for top 20 most used ports.

-The project is in development
+This project is under development